 A scary list of fixes

-We arrived in New Zealand with a long scary list of things to fix or replace on Pino.
+We arrived in New Zealand on October 31st 2017 with a long scary list of things to fix or replace on Pino.
 We needed new batteries, a new mainsail, a fresh coat of bottom-paint, galley plumbing, new intermediates shrouds, new backstay, new top hatch, new windows, new control cables etc.

-When we landed in the country, we had grand ideas, 'grand illusions' I should say, about what we thought we could get done by ourselves.
+When we landed in New Zealand, we had grand ideas.
+'Grand illusions' I should say, about what we thought we could get done by ourselves.
 We wanted to learn, but we also wanted to save money.
 By now, we knew how much it cost to offload the work to others, and it's not something we knew we could do.